shruthi-tuplur/guessing-game/README.md

-This is a repo for learning git
+hello my name is shruthi